luizfreires/lrw-so-widgets-bundle/readme.txt

 = It depends on some other plugin? =

 * Yeah.
 This plugin require others two plugins, Page Builder by SiteOrigin and SiteOrigin Widgets Bundle.

+== Screenshots ==

+1. Plugins > SiteOrigin Widgets - to activate the new widgets
+2. Post editor with new widgets options for SiteOrigin Widgets Bundle

 == Changelog ==